pingcap/docs-cn/sync-diff-inspector/sync-diff-inspector-overview.md

 The configuration of sync-diff-inspector consists of the following parts:

-- `Global config`: General configurations, such as number of threads to check, whether to export SQL statement to fix inconsistent tables, and whether to campare the data.
+- `Global config`: General configurations, such as number of threads to check, whether to export SQL statement to fix inconsistent tables, whether to compare the data, and whether to skip checking tables that do not exist in the upstream or downstream.
 - `Databases config`: Configures the instances of the upstream and downstream databases.
 - `Routes`: Rules for upstream multiple schema names to match downstream single schema names **(optional)**.
 - `Task config`: Configures the tables for checking.
 If some tables have a certain mapping relationship between the upstream and downstream databases or have some special requirements, you must configure these tables.